flenniken/statictea/docs/functions.md

 add(-2, -5) => -7
 ~~~
 """,
-    lineNum: 580, numLines: 23), (funcName: "fun_and_bbb", docComment: """Boolean AND with short circuit.
+                                  numLines: 23), (funcName: "fun_and_bbb", docComment: """Boolean AND with short circuit.
 If the first argument is false, the second argument is not evaluated.

 ~~~
 and(a: bool, b: bool) bool